I am currently receiving pembrolizumab (Keytruda), a PD-1 checkpoint inhibitor, and pemigatinib, an FGFR inhibitor, for metastatic bladder cancer.

-Over the next five months, I had an open lung biopsy to remove the lung nodules, port placement, genetic testing and received six cycles of gemcitabine and cisplatin.
-During this time I would also visit Duke Cancer Institute to get established as a patient if my cancer ever returned that way I would have more treatment options available to me.
-During the six cycles of chemotherapy, it was a scary time, but I had an excellent medical team who provided me with education and support, as well as a magnificent support system from my family.
+Over the next five months, I had an open lung biopsy to remove the lung nodules, port placement, genetic testing, and received six cycles of gemcitabine and cisplatin.
+During this time I would also visit Duke Cancer Institute to become established as a patient.
+This way, if my cancer ever returned, I would have more treatment options available.
+During the six cycles of chemotherapy, I was scared, but I had an excellent medical team that provided me with education and support, as well as a magnificent support system for my family.

-Once I finished Chemotherapy in May 2016, my CT scans showed no evidence of disease.
-Over the next 11 months, I would have surveillance check-ups which included CT scans and cystoscopies every three months, and I continued to hear the great news" no evidence of disease."
-On April 2017 a recent CT showed mediastinal adenopathy.
-I was shocked to hear this news from my Oncologist.
+Once I finished chemotherapy in May 2016, my CT scans showed no evidence of disease.
+Over the next 11 months, I would have surveillance check-ups, which included CT scans and cystoscopies every three months, and I continued to hear the great news: “no evidence of disease."
+In April 2017, a CT showed mediastinal adenopathy.
+I was shocked to hear this news from my oncologist.
 The next step was to return to Duke Cancer Institute and explore what clinical trials would be available to me.

-Bladder Cancer treatment has been an emotional and scary time for my family and me, filled with a lot of unknowns and questions.
-I faced the real challenges of dealing with the diagnosis and treatment, but of course, I also worried about what would happen to my family and me, and… why did this happen to me?
-I spend much time learning about bladder cancer and educating myself on what I can do to continue to fight cancer.
+Bladder cancer treatment has been an emotional and scary time for me and my family, filled with a lot of unknowns and questions.
+I faced the real challenges of dealing with the diagnosis and treatment, but of course, I also worried about what would happen to me and my family. (“Why did this happen to me?”)
+I spend a lot of time learning about bladder cancer and educating myself on what I can do to continue to fight cancer.
 I also try to find ways I can raise awareness about bladder cancer treatments and continue to get bladder cancer out there on social media.
-I now pay more attention to what I am eating, what products I am using, and what I am exposed too.
-I also live in the moment more so now than ever.
-I don’t stress about things, and I enjoy life as much as I can.
-I was and still am lucky to have a great family support system, as well as a medical team that has been patient in answering my questions, and helping me to understand my diagnosis and treatment options.
+I now pay more attention to what I am eating, what products I am using, and to what I am exposed.
+I also live in the moment more now than ever.
+I don’t stress about things and enjoy life as much as I can.
+I was and still am lucky to have a great family support system, as well as a medical team that has been patient in answering my questions and helping me to understand my diagnosis and treatment options.

 My advice to newly diagnosed patients is to rely on your family and medical support system.
 Do not be afraid to tell your doctors and relatives what you need from them.
-Have discussions with your doctors and let them know you need time with them, and it is essential to have the patient-doctor relationship.
-Always ask as many questions as you can and make sure they have your best interests in mind all the times.
-Always remember you're are not alone on your cancer journey.
+Have discussions with your doctors and let them know you need time with them, as it is essential to have a good patient-doctor relationship.
+Always ask as many questions as you can and make sure they have your best interests in mind at all times.
+Always remember that you are not alone on your cancer journey.